 As brain self-regulates with real time feedback, many

-disabilities improve, moods stabilizes, thoughts become more useful, and the world becomes an easier place to manage -- and enjoy!
+dis-abilities may improve.
+This has been called "The Goldilocks Effect" by Dr. David Kaiser: Mood, thoughts, pain, and processes (like sleep and appetite) can "learn" how to re-regulate, and the world can become an easier place to manage -- and enjoy!
 That makes sense because brain is improving its own experience and ability.

 Call or text now to Lorrie at 310.703.7449 for a free phone consultation.